oruga-ui/oruga/packages/docs/components/Modal.md

 <div class="vp-doc">

-> Classic modal overlay to include any content you may need
+The **Modal** component is classic modal overlay, in which you can include any content you want.

 </div>